Honorifics in Judaism: Rebbe

 Rebbe may refer to the leader of a Hasidic Judaism movement, a person's main rosh yeshiva (in most institutions, the dean of the academy; at others, such as RIETS, a sort of tenured lecturer) or mentor, or to an elementary school teacher as referred to by his/her students.

 In many Hasidic groups the Rebbe gives spiritual guidance; but for questions of halakhah they ask a Rav.
 This Rav is sometimes referred to as the Rav of the Hasidic group.
 This position normally is occupied by the Av Beis Din or chief justice, of a Hasidic group.
 In some Hasidic groups, such as Belz and Satmar, the Rebbe and Rav are concurrent positions.
 In Hasidic groups with similar organizations, the Admo"r will be referred to by the interchangeable titles.
 In those groups where the positions are divided, they will not.
 For example, the Satmar Rav and the Satmar Rebbe are the same person.
 The Breslover Rebbe and the Breslover Rav are not.

 Tzadik

 Tzadik is a honorific title in Judaism given to people considered righteous, such as biblical figures and later spiritual masters.
-When applied to a righteous woman, the term is inflected as tzadika.
+When applied to a righteous woman, the term is inflected as tzadeket.

+Mar

+Mar (מר, Aramaic for "master") was a high honorific for teachers and Exilarchs in the Talmudic and Geonic periods, but Modern Hebrew adopted it as "Mr.".

+Mar-Rav

+The Geonim used the double title "Mar-Rav" for heads of Talmudic academies.

+Maran

+A synonymous variant (cf. Rabbi, Rabban) used for modern Sephardic rabbis.

+Marana

+The possessive form "our master," a variant preferred by the Rishonim and still in use today.
+Often combined with "rabbi" for Marana veRabbana.

+Gaon

+Originally a formal title for one of the geonim.
+Since the medieval period given to any great rabbi.
+In Modern Hebrew reinterpreted as secular "genius".